 We may earn money or products from the companies or links mentioned in this post.

 If you know me, I am all about getting the best value for my money, even when at Disneyland.
-When we went to Disneyland over Spring Break I spent the money to utilize Disneyland’s MaxPass.
-I was excited to be able to use it during a peak week, and was sure I would love it.
-But sadly, I realized that there are a lot of times Disney MaxPass is not worth the cost.
+When we went to Disneyland over Spring Break in 2018 I spent the money to utilize Disneyland’s MaxPass.
+I was excited to be able to use it during a peak week and was sure I would love it.

 What Is The Difference Between Disneyland’s Fastpass and Disney MaxPass?

-I think it is important that anybody reading this understand the difference between fastpass and Disney MaxPass.
-If you are a Disneyland regular, you may already know this, but I have talked to people on their third or fourth trip who still don’t know about fastpass.
+I think it is important that anybody reading this understand the difference between Disneyland Digital FastPass and MaxPass.
+If you are a Disneyland regular, you may already know this, but I have talked to people on their third or fourth trip who still don’t know about FastPass.

 Disneyland’s Fastpass – Free And Great Exercise!

 Disneyland’s FastPass system is a completely free system that lets you reserve your place in line for select attractions.
 That is right, Disneyland Fastpass cost is a big fat NOTHING!
 You have no clue how many people, even before the release of MaxPass, thought you had to pay for Fastpass.
 You don’t!!!